robbintt/dspy_optimizations/gepa_self_optimizer/IMPLEMENTATION_PLAN.md

 # GEPA Self-Reflection Optimizer: End-to-End Guide

-This guide demonstrates how to use GEPA (Genetic Evolutionary Prompt Algorithm) to optimize a Figure-8 self-reflection architecture.
-GEPA uses a strong **Reflection LM** to analyze failures and propose textual improvements to your prompts, evolving them to achieve better performance.
+This guide demonstrates how to use GEPA (Genetic Evolutionary Prompt Algorithm) to optimize a self-reflection architecture.
+GEPA uses a strong **Reflection LM** to analyze failures and evolve prompt instructions to achieve better performance.

 ## System Overview

 The system consists of:
-- A **Task LM** that generates answers and critiques
+- A **Task LM** that generates answers, critiques, and refinements
 - A **Reflection LM** that GEPA uses to analyze failures and improve prompts
 - A self-reflection module (`GlmSelfReflect`) with generator, critic, and refiner components
 - GEPA optimizer that evolves the instructions in each component